Cincinnati Children's Blog

 • The AED will tell you to administer chest compressions if a shock is not needed.

-If in Doubt, Use an AED Immediately
+When in Doubt, Use an AED Immediately

-Survival of sudden cardiac arrest is dependent upon bystanders taking quick action.
-The safest approach is to assume that any collapsed, unresponsive individual is in cardiac arrest and apply an AED immediately.
-The AED’s computer will then determine the status of the heart rhythm for you.
-This high level of suspicion and subsequent action helps minimize potentially fatal delays in the activation of care.
+Assume any collapsed, unresponsive person is in cardiac arrest and apply an AED immediately.
+As described above, the AED’s computer will then determine the status of the heart rhythm for you.
+This high level of suspicion and subsequent action helps minimize potentially fatal delays.

 Related Articles